doneit-007/doneit-007/README.md

 - 👋 Hi, I’m @doneit-007
 - 👀 I’m interested in cricket
-- 🌱 I’m currently learning ds
+- 🌱 I’m currently learning Data Structure and Algorithm
-- 💞️ I’m looking to collaborate on ...
+- 💞️
 - 📫 How to reach me email

 <!---